 - Keep ASTAGRAF XL and all medicines out of reach of children.

 General information about the safe and effective use of ASTAGRAF XL.

-This Medication Guide summarizes the most important information about ASTAGRAF XL.
-If you would like more information, talk with your doctor.
+- This Medication Guide summarizes the most important information about ASTAGRAF XL.
+If you would like more information, talk to your doctor.
 You can ask your pharmacist or doctor for information about ASTAGRAF XL that is written for health professionals.
-For more information, go to www.ASTAGRAFXL.com or call 1-800-727-7003.

 What are the ingredients in ASTAGRAF XL?